tcltk/thread/win/README.txt

 To build the extension invoke the following command:

-    nmake -f makefile.vc TCLDIR=<path>
+    nmake -f makefile.vc INSTALLDIR=<path-to-installed-tcl>

-You would need to give the <path> of the Tcl distribution where tcl.h and other needed Tcl files are located.
+INSTALLDIR is the path of the Tcl distribution where tcl.h and other needed Tcl files are installed.
+To build against a Tcl source build instead,

+    nmake -f makefile.vc TCLDIR=<path-to-tcl-sources>

-Please look into the makefile.vc file for more information.
+Please look into the makefile.vc file for more options etc.

 Alternatively, you can open the extension workspace and project files (thread_win.dsw and thread_win.dsp) from within the MSVC++ and press the F7 key to build the extension under the control of the MSVC IDE.
+NOTE: it is likely that the .dsw and .dsp files are out of date.
+At least Visual Studio 2017 was not able to open those files.

 II.
 Building optional support libraries
 =======================================